Teachers of the Deaf and Hearing Impaired

 Offered: fall online.

-EDD 534 Introduction to Deaf and Hard of Hearing Persons 3 Credits
+EDD 534 Introduction to Speech, Hearing, and Audiology 3 Credits

 Students study deaf culture and history, etiologies, methodologies, educational placement options, school law, communication modes, parent issues, socio-cultural issues, ethical issues and learn about students who are deaf or hard of hearing with additional disabilities.